Ben Johnson to be named Gophers men's basketball coach

 When Ben Johnson left the Gophers three years ago to pursue his assistant coaching career elsewhere, it was tough for him to leave his hometown and alma mater.

 Johnson is now on his way back home.
-He will be named the next Gophers men's basketball coach, sources told the Star Tribune on Monday.
+He was named the next Gophers men's basketball coach, athletics director Mark Coyle announced Monday.

+"The University of Minnesota is such a special place and has impacted me in immeasurable ways on and off the court," Johnson said in a statement.
+"I want to thank President Joan Gabel, Mark Coyle, Julie Manning and everyone involved in the search process for believing in me and trusting me to lead this historic program.
+I am ready to get to work."

 The 39-year-old Minneapolis native spent the last three seasons as an assistant for Xavier's Travis Steele, who hired him away from Richard Pitino's staff in 2018.